Rollins Pass vs. Corona Pass

 • Respect is shown through accuracy.
 Corona is indeed part of the story—it was the name of a high-altitude railroad station on the Continental Divide—but the pass itself has been documented as Rollins Pass since the 1860s and formally recognized by the U.S. Board on Geographic Names in 1904, later listed on the National Register of Historic Places in 1980.
 Preserving that distinction doesn’t erase history; it ensures accuracy.

-Acknowledging Corona within its proper context—as a chapter within the larger Rollins Pass narrative—is the respectful way to tell the full story without confusing the legal or geographic record.
+Acknowledging Corona within its proper context—as a single chapter within the larger Rollins Pass narrative—is the respectful way to tell the full story without confusing the legal or geographic record.
 Getting the name right helps ensure that the laws designed to protect historic places function as intended, that rescue crews and visitors stay safe, and that the story of this mountain corridor remains truthful, layered, and complete.

 FAA RECOGNITION OF ROLLINS PASS AS THE CHARTED NAME